 The World Co-operative Monitor is an International Co-operative Alliance (Alliance) initiative with the scientific support of the European Research Institute on Cooperative and Social Enterprises (Euricse) and a scientific committee composed of international researchers and experts.
+The project builds off the work started by the Alliance with the Global 300, which brought together economic information about the 300 largest co-operative and mutual organisations in the world.

-The intent of this ambitious project is to monitor and demonstrate both the economic and social impact of the largest co-operatives worldwide through a process of data collection, integration, and analysis, culminating in the creation of a regularly updated database containing economic, employee, and other social data.
+The intent of this ambitious project is to define a new process of data collection, integration, and analysis, culminating in the creation of a regularly updated database containing economic, employee, and other social data to monitor and demonstrate both the economic and social impact of the largest co-operatives worldwide.
 This methodological note briefly describes the main statistical aspects characterizing the project: i) the definition of the population under study; ii) the World Co-operative Monitor metrics framework; iii) the data collection methodology; iv) rankings.